FINDING PEACE UNDER ONE ROOF: A WORKBOOK FOR FAMILIES LIVING TOGETHER AS ADULTS – July 2020

 So often I hear Third Culture Kids (TCKS) (re)tell their stories of belonging(s) through their TCK lens, and yet their descriptions of belonging(s) are not exclusive to TCKs.
 How do you define belonging?
 Where do you belong?
 How do you belong?
 How does your story of belonging connect to “your” people, “your” countries, and “your” faith journey?
 In this workbook “Belonging Beyond Borders,” we explore patterns in belonging, boundaries for belonging, and opportunities of belonging.

-PRAISE for Belonging Beyond Borders:
+ADVANCED PRAISE for Belonging Beyond Borders:

 “This is a wonderful contribution to the work out there for TCKs!
 I love that TCKs can self direct through this and I feel like it reads well to older TCKs as well as college age.
 The issues you touch on I’m working with in clients in their 50s and 60s too.
 I really appreciate the self-reflection prompts… they are great journaling guides as well as more structured worksheets and I can see them being of so much use to TCKs in applying theory to their own lived realities.”